stmilne/icds_docs/docs/getting-started/connecting.md

 X Window applications can sometimes be slow to update the display;
 the [Portal](../running-jobs/portal.md)  works better in such circumstances.

-on the PC, use [Notepad++](https://notepad-plus-plus.org).

 ## Text editors

 Linux is a text-based operating system;
 programs, batch scripts, and parameter files are text files.
 To work on Linux, you need a good text editor.
-There are several options available, depending on your preferences and how you're accessing the system.
+There are several options available.

 ### Terminal based editors